Vallikannan

-Vallikannan, is the pseudonym of R. S. Krishnasamy (ரா.சு. கிருஷ்ணசாமி; 12 November 1920 - 9 November 2006), a Tamil writer, journalist, critic, and translator from Tamil Nadu, India.
+Rajavallipuram Subramanian Krishnasamy (ரா.சு. கிருஷ்ணசாமி; 12 November 1920 - 9 November 2006), known by his pen name Vallikannan, was a Tamil writer, journalist, critic, and translator from Tamil Nadu, India.

 Biography

 Krishnasamy was born in Rajavallipuram near Tirunelveli.
-He started writing at a very young age and had published twenty five books by the time he was 30.
+He started writing at a very young age and had published twenty-five books by the time he was 30.
 He worked for magazines like Cinema Ulagam, Navasakthi, Grama Oozhiyan and Hanuman.
 He also wrote under the pseudonyms "Naiyandi Bharathi" and "Koranathan".
 He wrote a total of 75 books in his life - novels, novellas, poetry collections, plays and essay anthologies.

 In 1978, he was awarded the Sahitya Akademi Award for Tamil for his critical work on modern Tamil poetry Pudukavithaiyin Thottramum Valarchiyum (lit.
 The birth and growth of Modern Tamil Poetry).
 He died in 2006.